DjangoCRM/django-crm/docs/site/currencies.md

 ## Currencies

+<span style="font-size: 25px; color: #23949f">$, €, £, ₴ ...</span>

 Since CRM uses currencies for marketing purposes, users can change the exchange rates themselves.
-But it is also possible to configure CRM to automatically receive accurate exchange rates from a bank or other service in your country.
+But it is also possible to configure the CRM software to automatically receive accurate exchange rates from a bank or other service in your country.
 To do this, you need to create a backend file, put it in the directory
 `crm/backends`
 You can use already existing backends as a basis.